Tiffany McDaniel

 Tiffany McDaniel (born in 1985) is an American author from Circleville, Ohio.
 She is of Cherokee heritage.
 She started writing as a child.
 As a self-taught author with no formal education, McDaniel wrote several unpublished pieces before her first publication in 2016.
-Her novels The Summer That Melted Everything (2016), Betty (2020), and On the Savage Side (2023) are set in the fictional town of Breathed, Ohio.
-She is a winner of several international literary prizes.
+Her novels The Summer That Melted Everything (2016), Betty (2020) are set in the fictional town of Breathed, Ohio.
+Her third published novel On the Savage Side (2023) takes place in Chillicothe, Ohio.
+The author dedicates her novel to the six victims of the unsolved murder and disappearance cases in this city between 2013 and 2015.
+Tiffany McDaniel is a winner of several international literary prizes.